Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Electrical On-chip Communication Security

-Two mechanisms to avoid timing side channel attack by a malicious IP were proposed by \cite{sepulveda2014noc}.
+Two mechanisms to avoid timing side channel attacks by a malicious IP were proposed by \cite{sepulveda2014noc}.
 Both of these approaches focus on dynamically allocating NoC resources.
 The first approach is random arbitration at the router.
-Arbitration is one of the five main steps of a typical NoC router that determines the input the router will serve as shown in \ref{fig:mesh_noc_and_router_micro}.
-The authors introduce randomness to the traditional deterministic arbitration.
-The second approach is adaptive routing that mitigates timing side channel attack.
-Both approaches introduce low area and power overhead. \citeauthor{sepulveda2016dynamic} \cite{sepulveda2016dynamic} also proposed a security enhanced router for slightly different threat model.
-It asumes that the secure router is capable of mitigating timing side channel attack by a malicious program running in a MPSoC.
+Arbitration is one of the five main steps of a typical NoC router that determines the input the router will serve, as shown in Figure \ref{fig:mesh_noc_and_router_micro}.
+The authors introduce randomness to traditional deterministic arbitration.
+The second approach is adaptive routing which mitigates timing side channel attacks.
+Both approaches introduce the low area and power overhead. \citeauthor{sepulveda2016dynamic} \cite{sepulveda2016dynamic} also proposed a security-enhanced router for a slightly different threat model.
+Figure~\ref{fig:electrical_count_1} shows a modification of memory management in a virtual channel allocator of a typical NoC router.
+New memory management introduces two components (pseudo-random number generator and availability table).
+The allocator of this router dynamically redistributes free virtual channels to output ports after each request reservation (Figure~\ref{fig:electrical_count_2}).
 This mechanism ensures that side channel is not aware of the actual communication.
-The allocator of this router dynamically allocates the number of virtual channel for a particular input port.
-This is done by a modification of memory management in a typical NoC router.
-Apart from the protection against timing side channel attack, the proposed micro-architecture has added advantage of better performance over a typical router.
-The secure router micro-architecture has 8\% and 9\% power and area overhead, respectively. \citeauthor{boraten2018securing} \cite{boraten2018securing} propose a non-inference based adaptive routing mechanism to improve performance while securing against side channel attack posed by the threat model in \cite{sepulveda2011dynamic}.
+Apart from the protection against timing side channel attacks, the proposed micro-architecture has added the advantage of better performance over a typical router.
+The secure router micro-architecture has 8\% and 9\% power and area overhead, respectively. \citeauthor{boraten2018securing} \cite{boraten2018securing} propose a non-inference-based adaptive routing mechanism to improve performance while securing against side channel attack posed by the threat model in \cite{sepulveda2016dynamic}.
 This mechanism spatially divides routers into security domains and dynamically utilizes under-utilized routers through multiple adaptive routing algorithms.
 There are a set of virtual channel allocation policies implemented to provide security against inference between two security domains.
 The authors show that this mechanism improves security and performance with only 1.84\% power overhead.
-A security enhanced architecture for distributed timing attack is proposed by \cite{reinbrecht2016gossip}.
+A security-enhanced architecture for distributed timing attack is proposed by \cite{reinbrecht2016gossip}.
 Here, every router is equipped with a traffic monitor.
 These monitors can recognize anomalies via bandwidth monitoring.
-Once an anomaly is detected, it will send an alert message to the neighbouring routers.
-After successful detection of a possible attack, the routing algorithm of the sensitive path of the attack would change to bypass the attack.
-Furthermore, the authors provide a mechanism to avoid false-positives by introducing a confidence.
-Experimental results show reduction of effectiveness of a distributed timing attack from 59.63\% to 6.62\%. \citeauthor{shao2008new} \cite{shao2008new} provides a solution for power-side channel attacks on traditional bus based architectures.
-The countermeasure is combined with a novel bus arbiter and random number generator.
-When the bus arbiter receives a request, it will send the random number generated by the random number generator to both master and the slave of the communication.
-The master will insert random dummy data with valid data.
-The slave can distinguish actual data using the random number.
-The dummy data in middle will obfuscate power values making it hard to correctly guess actual data values using power side channel analysis.
+Once an anomaly is detected, it will send an alert message to the neighboring routers.
+After successfully detecting a possible attack, the routing algorithm of the sensitive path of the attack would change to bypass the attack.
+Furthermore, the authors provide a mechanism to avoid false positives by introducing a confidence threshold.
+Experimental results show a reduction in the effectiveness of a distributed timing attack from 59.63\% to 6.62\%.